Ukraine and Russia: What you need to know right now

 QUOTES

-"If you have a helmet and a bulletproof vest, but you do not have a gun in your hands, you are doomed," said Ukrainian Foreign Minister Dmytro Kuleba, appealing for military aid.
+Moscow has "acknowledged that the goal of the 'second phase' of the war is not victory over the mythical Nazis, but simply the occupation of eastern and southern Ukraine," Ukraine's defence ministry said.
+"Imperialism as it is."

-(Compiled by Angus MacSwan and Gareth Jones)
+(Compiled by Rosalba O'Brien and William Mallard)